boostorg/boost/more/getting_started.rst

         tar --bzip2 -xf */path/to/*\ |boost_ver|\ .tar.bz2

-3. **Boost packages** from RedHat, Debian, or some other distribution packager: these instructions may not work for you if you use 3rd party packages, because other packagers sometimes choose to break Boost up into several packages or to reorganize the directory structure of the Boost distribution. [#packagers]_
+3. **Boost packages** are available from RedHat, Debian, and other distribution packagers.
+You may need to adapt these instructions if you use this method, because other packagers usually choose to break Boost up into several packages, reorganize the directory structure of the Boost distribution, and/or rename the library binaries. [#packagers]_ If you have trouble, we suggest going back to method 2.

 The Structure of a Boost Distribution
 =====================================